trueos/pcbsd/src-qt5/docs/support.rst

 Become a Translator
 ===================

-If you are interested in translating PC-BSD® into your native language, there are three translation areas that you can choose to become involved in:
+If you are interested in translating TrueOS® into your native language, there are three translation areas that you can choose to become involved in:

-1. Translate the graphical menus within the PC-BSD® operating system.
+1. Translate the graphical menus within the TrueOS® operating system.

-2. Translate the documentation that is published with PC-BSD®.
+2. Translate the documentation that is published with TrueOS®.

-3. Translate the PC-BSD® website.
+3. Translate the TrueOS® website.

 This section describes each of these translation areas in more detail and how to get started as a translator.